 Museum education/museum studies degrees are designed for students who wish to pursue a career in art, history and/or science within informal learning environments such as museums, historical institutions and libraries.
 Museum education programs provide students with the necessary knowledge, skills and expertise needed to teach in a museum, utilizing galleries and other media to enhance the learning of both children and adults.
 Coursework includes classes focusing on public relations and marketing, educational media, fundraising, art history and cognitive development.

-School counseling programs are designed to prepare students with the skills and experience needed to counsel students, families and members of the community in areas such as coping with personal issues, academic advisement and advocacy.
+MEd programs with an emphasis on school counseling are designed to prepare students with the skills and experience needed to counsel students, families and members of the community in areas such as coping with personal issues, academic advisement and advocacy.
 Students who pursue a master’s degree in counseling may work within a number of formal and informal educational settings such as K–12 schools, colleges, hospitals and nonprofit organizations.
 Coursework includes classes focusing on interview techniques, group counseling, family systems and special education.

 Master’s degree programs in educational leadership prepare students for leadership roles in public and private education institutions, which may include positions such as principal, dean, department head, superintendent, athletic director and instructional leader.
 Coursework includes classes focusing on business administration, personnel management, cultural diversity, educational law and policy, learning and assessment.